pranjalmohansaxena/TKPModellingTechWorkshop/README.md

 }

-Sample Events from Kafa would be of below format
+Sample Events from Kafka would be of below format
 {
     "pid": 123,
     "recommended_pids": [456,789]